 This blog is the story of our decision to make a huge change, sell off and donate all of our belongings, buy a tiny house on wheels and leave the city for the country.
 We are currently in the process of creating our tiny house homestead, organic farm and art studio in the mountains of western North Carolina.

 We had originally given ourselves a deadline of two years to prepare.
 Two years to save money, sell all of our belongings except the most sentimental things, find unrestricted land and buy it.
-Jon and I were going to put The Bumbleshack on our property in Florida and rent it out as a riverfront vacation place, with access to the dock, kayaks and organic garden, to save money.
-However, our plans were changed and sped up dramatically when Jon unexpectedly got his dream job in Asheville.
+We were going to put The Bumbleshack on our property in Florida and rent it out as a riverfront vacation place, with access to the dock, kayaks and organic garden, to save money.
+But that never happened because we moved to North Carolina faster than expected.
 At this time, we are still parked on our rental land, which is 23 wooded acres with a tiny cabin and some horses 10 minutes from downtown Asheville.
 We plan to move to our property sometime this summer, fingers crossed!
 It is located at 3600 feet elevation with a rushing creek, a spring for our drinking water, apple trees, grape vines and a 100 year old 700 square foot house we intend to renovate to historical accuracy.

 Why?
 Basically, we’re done with the high cost of living today.
 We want to live debt free, spend less time making money to pay a big mortgage and other living expenses and more time with our kids out in nature and seeing the world.
 We’re done with Monsanto, GMOs, pesticides, hormones, antibiotics, BPA, pollution, big business, high mortgages, cancer causing preservatives, toxins in household products and cosmetics, Colony Collapse Disorder, the Great Pacific Garbage Patch, parabens, fracking and flouride poisoning our water supply.
 We don’t want to consume poison any more.
 We don’t want to have to rely on others for our food.
 We want our kids to grow up playing outdoors in a safe environment.
 And we don’t want to keep contributing to the ruination of our beautiful earth.
 Mostly, we want to do something on a personal level to help the environment and our quality of life, and let others know that they can do it too.